Difference Between LPG & Natural Gas

 Processed natural gas, as delivered via gas mains, is typically almost pure methane.

-LPG vs Natural Gas Price
+Is LPG Cheaper than Natural Gas

 Many people think that natural gas is cheaper than LPG but, in many cases, this is no longer true for two reasons: